 KTH Engages Local Village Communities and Partners in 2026 Work Plan Implementation

-PANGKALAN BUN – PT Korintiga Hutani (PT KTH) held its 2026 Annual Forest Utilization Work Plan (RKTPH) Socialization at the Mercure Hotel, Pangkalan Bun, on Saturday (1/31/2026).
+PANGKALAN BUN – On Saturday (1/31), PT Korintiga Hutani (KTH) held its 2026 forest use work plan (RKTPH) briefing at the Mercure Hotel in Pangkalan Bun.

-“The RKTPH socialization is more than just a regulatory obligation; it is a manifestation of our transparency,” stated Vice President Director Park Jong Myung, emphasizing the company’s commitment to sustainable forest management.
-“We want to ensure that every operational step aligns with environmental interests and the welfare of local communities.”
+“[We see] this briefing as both a legal obligation and a demonstration of our transparency,” said Vice President Director Jongmyung Park.
+He went on to underline the company’s commitment to sustainable forest management, “We want to ensure every operational move aligns with environmental interests and improves community well-being.”

 PT Korintiga Hutani remains dedicated to sustainable forest management, operational transparency, and making a meaningful impact on surrounding communities.
 (PR)